murilommen/nd00333-capstone/README.md

 ### Results
-The best performing run came out with an accuracy of `0.92`, being the hyperparameters tuned with the follwing values: `n_estimators: 106` and `min_weight_fraction_leaf: 0.1509`.
+The best performing run came out with an accuracy of `0.90`, being the hyperparameters tuned with the follwing values: `n_estimators: 106` and `min_weight_fraction_leaf: 0.1509`.
 Although this is a significant improvement over what we got with the Automated ML approach, it still can be further improved by perhaps selecting a different metric as the optimization goal.
 Some feature engineering could also help the model stand out.

+Here we can see how the model was found by successfully searching for the best hyperparameters, with the top metrics found.

 ![](imgs/HD-run.png)

+And below we can see which were the parameters that generated the best model

 ![](imgs/HD-best.png)